BYU-Aeronautics-Club/BYUAeronauticsClub.github.io/_pages/fundamentals/aerodynamics/configurations.md

 As a general class of aircraft, a UAV can be just about any flying vehicle that does not contain a person.
 In the Aeronautics Club, we deal primarily with fixed-wing UAV's, which generate lift through aerodynamic forces using the shape of the aircraft itself.
 Although you may be most comfortable with the conventional aircraft design, there are many fixed-wing configurations worth exploring that can produce desirable characteristics.
 Selections should be made based on your mission and performance requirements.
 Here we present a non-exhaustive list of some alternatives for wing, engine, and tail designs.

-## Aircraft Geometry
+## Basic Geometry
 Before we discuss configurations, it is important to understand the basic parameters that define a UAV.
 Starting with the wing, probably the most characteristic parameter is the span, which is the length from one tip to the other.
 This is represented by a lowercase b.
 The angle from horizontal to the leading edge is called sweep, and is represented by the greek letter &#x03B3;.
 The distance from the leading edge to the trailing edge at any particular point on the wing is called the chord, and is represented by a lowercase c.

 {% include figure image_path="_pages/fundamentals/aerodynamics/figures/wing_params.JPG" caption="Figure 1: Basic parameters of a wing." %}

 You'll notice on the wing in Figure 1 that the chord changes as you move laterally.
 The chord in the middle is called the root chord while at the tip it is called the tip chord.
-If you divide the tip chord by the root chord, the result is called the taper ratio, represented by hte greek letter &#x03BB;.
+If you divide the tip chord by the root chord, the result is called the taper ratio, represented by the greek letter &#x03BB;.
 The wing area is represented by an uppercase S and is generally the planform area of the wing, but this can change depending on the application.
 To measure the aspect ratio (AR), you divide the square of the span by the wing area.
 For a wing that has the same chord throughout, this simply becomes the span divided by the chord.

 Changing each of these parameters will have different effects on the flight characteristics of your UAV.
 Summarized in the table below are some of the advantages and disadvantages of increasing a few critical parameters while holding all other parameters constant (where possible).